LCS2-IIITD/webpage/_projects2/baseline_recommendation.md

 ---
 title: Baseline Recommendation

+description: |
-description : The aim of this project
+    The aim of this project is to develop a system which can return existing baselines corresponding to the user query.

 people:
   - pgrad-a
   - collab-r
   - profx

 layout: project2
-last-updated: 2019-09-24
+last-updated: 2019-09-23
 ---

 <b>Funding Agency</b>: